sharetribe/flex-docs/src/docs/guides/23-how-to-use-custom-pricing/index.md

 > actions that rely on the booking length or the quantity of units.
 In
 > order to take custom pricing into use, price calculations that rely on
 > booking length or quantity of units also need to be converted into
 > using custom pricing.
-Commissions and price negatiation however don't
+Commissions and price negotiation however don't
 > require any changes as they can be combined with custom pricing.

 ## 2. Listing extended data